United-Philanthropy-Forum/km-starter-kit/README.md

 * The "scripts/composer/ScriptUpdater.php" autoloader file was added, and the "DrupalProject\\composer\\ScriptUpdater::createParentFiles" command was added post install, update, and build.

+* The "united-philanthropy-forum/km_collaborative" package is added to the list of items that can pull in scaffold files.
+This allows km-collaborative the ability to push top-level useful files to all sites using it.

 * The "km-collab-scaffold" was added to the "extras" section.
 These are configurations passed to the "scripts/composer/ScriptUpdater.php" script.

 * The option to allow upstream modules to apply patches was enabled via the "enable-patching" section.
 This way, the [KM Collaboration profile](https://github.com/United-Philanthropy-Forum/km-collaborative) can be responsible for things like drupal core patches.